-Apart from the increasing spending, the Vietnamese government allocated about 20% of the total state budget (about US$57 billion) of Hanoi in the education sector, up 18.8% from the previous year.
+Apart from the increased spending, the Vietnamese government allocated about 20% of the total state budget (about US$57 billion) of Hanoi in the education sector, up 18.8% from the previous year.

-According to data disclosed by the Vietnamese Ministry of Planning and Investment, the foreign investment in the education sector in Vietnam was recorded at approximately US$702 million across more than 300 relevant projects.
+According to data disclosed by the Vietnamese Ministry of Planning and Investment in 2020, the foreign investment in the education sector in Vietnam was recorded at approximately US$78.9 million, which was more than 50% of the previous year.

 The above-mentioned projects cover elementary schools, kindergartens, secondary schools, international schools, language institutions, state schools, vocational training providers, and tertiary institutions such as colleges and universities.

 Therefore, in order to support the growth of the education sector in Vietnam, the Vietnamese government has enacted Decree 86 on foreign investment and cooperation in education that has been effective since August 1, 2018.

 The Pros and Cons of the Decree No. 86

 There are definitely advantages and disadvantages coming from the newly implemented regulations.

 First and foremost, the increasing number of enrolments of Vietnamese students in foreign educational institutions is the main advantage that comes from this regulation.